kellylougheed/java-pset4/README.md

 * Research it!
 * Provide the **Java code**.
 There is no need to write the algorithm from scratch -- you may find code on the internet and cite it.
-* Write a **paragraph** walking through each line of code and how it works to demonstrate your understanding of the algorithm.
+* Write a **paragraph** about how the algorithm works.
+Reference and explain specific lines of the code to demonstrate your understanding of the algorithm.

 Mild:
 * Selection Sort
 * Bubble Sort
 * Insertion Sort

+Medium:
+* Counting Sort

 Spicy:
+* Radix Sort
 * Heap Sort
-* Counting Sort
-* Radix Sort

 **Challenge (+1 EC)**: Include some info about time/space complexity or another fun fact.